The last day of 2021 but one day to go to the beginning of another new year of 2022!

 Thanks for all your support and looking forward to great things to come.

 About Author: Jonah Andersson is a Filipina-Swedish Software Engineer who codes fullstack system development in C# .NET/NET Core.
-She is a Microsoft MVP for Azure, Certified Azure Developer, Founder/Organizer of Azure User Group Sundsvall Sweden.
-She currently works as a Software Developer Consultant at Forefront Consulting in Sweden.
+She is a Microsoft MVP for Azure, Certified Azure Developer, Founder/Organizer of Azure User Group Sweden.
+She currently works as a Software Developer Consultant in Sweden.
 Jonah is passionate about learning, developing and sharing knowledge about Microsoft Azure cloud technologies.
 A woman who code advocating gender equality in the tech industry through mentorship and by being role model.
 She also loves creative technical writing her experience.